Isabella Stewart Gardner Museum: Art theft of 1990

 Early in the morning of March 18, 1990, two thieves disguised as police officers robbed the museum of thirteen works worth some $500 million – the greatest known property theft in history.
 Among the works was The Concert (c.
 1664), one of only 34 known by Johannes Vermeer and thought to be the most valuable unrecovered painting at over $200 million.
 Also missing is The Storm on the Sea of Galilee (1633), Rembrandt's only known seascape.
+Some of the canvases were crudely cut out of their stretchers.